richardgfx/demo1/README.md

 1_singleton_opencv_dnn.py

-2_singleton_tensorflow_gpu.py # the host（need the GPU support and Tensorflow/CUDA/cnDNN installed in the Windows, WSL2 or Linux）
+2_singleton_tensorflow_gpu.py # (needs the GPU support and Tensorflow/CUDA/cnDNN installed in the Windows, WSL2 or Linux）